-As in~\cite{MoLo:ISIT2013, MeMo:2014a}, we partition the set of random variables $\tilde \X$, into $\tilde \X_A$ and $\tilde \X_B$, with the condition that the random variables in $\tilde \X_B$ are linear combinations (involving the XOR factors) of the random variables in $\tilde \X_A$.
-Note that, a valid configuration in the dual graph can be generated by assigning values to $\tilde \X_A$, followed by computing $\tilde \X_B$ as linear combinations of $\tilde \X_A$.
+The importance sampling algorithm is described on~\Fig{fig:2DGridDM}.
+We partition $\tilde \X$ into $\tilde \X_A$ and $\tilde \X_B$, with the condition that $\tilde \X_B$ is a linear combination (involving the XOR factors) of $\tilde \X_A$.
+In this set-up, a valid configuration in the dual factor graph can be created by assigning values to $\tilde \X_A$, followed by computing $\tilde \X_B$ as a linear combination of $\tilde \X_A$.

-Two examples of such a partitioning are illustrated in Figs.~\ref{fig:2DGridDPart3} and~\ref{fig:2DGridDPart}, where we let $\tilde \X_A$ be the set of all the variables associated with the thick edges, and $\tilde \X_B$ the set of all the variables associated with the remaining thin edges.
-Accordingly, we let $\B_A$, a subset of $\B$, contain all the indices of the bonds marked by the thick edges, and $\B_B = \B - \B_A$.
+An example of such a partitioning is shown in Fig.~\ref{fig:2DGridDPart3}, where $\tilde \X_A$ is the set of all the variables associated with the thick edges and $\tilde \X_B$ the set of all the variables associated with the remaining thin edges.
+Accordingly, let $\B_A \subset \B$ contain the indices of the bonds marked by thick edges and $\B_B = \B - \B_A$.